hCG Levels and Miscarriage: What Low Levels Can Mean

 How long does it take hCG levels to return to normal?

 How long it takes your hCG levels to fall back to normal will depend on how far along you are in your pregnancy.
 For example, if you have only been pregnant for a few weeks before experiencing a miscarriage, it may take a few days for your hCG levels to return to normal.
-If you are further along in your pregnancy, this process can take up to 6 weeks.
+If you are further along in your pregnancy, this process can take up to 6 weeks (and can impact the results of a pregnancy test).

 When can you try to get pregnant again?